The Seattle Times Store | Art & Photo Prints

 • Mount Rainier looms in the background as a pontoon boat drags some children on Lake Washington.
 (Steve Ringman / The Seattle Times)

 • Brothers, a prominent pair of peaks in the Olympic Mountains, stand out during an evening’s sunset in this view from the Kirkland waterfront.
-Brothers are located near the Hood Canal and are part of the Olympic Mountain Range.
 (Mike Siegel / The Seattle Times)

 • A sailboat and ferry pass by a hazy Seattle skyline, seen from the Alki Trail, as smoke, brought over by winds from the Eastern Washington wildfires, affects air quality and visibility in the area on Sunday, Aug.
 23, 2015. <br />